0z-cloud/vx/README.md

     - [-] Feature which almost works fine, but need to update/bugfix/extend/refactor now.
     - [+] Feature now in dev's and planned to next major release
-    - [p] Feature which are planned for future roadmap release on second major release
+    - [p] Feature which is planned for future roadmap release on the second major release
     - [t] Feature in Testing Branch
-    - [x] Feature are implemented yet completely, like for CI/CD Pipeline, if Kubernetes as an example have that flag, that describes what we can possibly create cluster and deploy to it.
+    - [x] Feature is implemented yet completely, like for CI/CD Pipeline, if Kubernetes as an example have that flag, that describes what we can possibly create cluster and deploy to it.
     - [w] Whitepaper page for feature ready to RFC, or wip state